rafaribeirop/projeto-social/README.md

-# Projeto Social 📱
+## 📱 Social Media Project

-Projeto desenvolvido com HTML e CSS simulando um celular com acesso a diferentes redes sociais.
+A small project built with HTML and CSS that simulates a smartphone interface with access to different social media pages.

-## 📚 Objetivo
+### 📚 Goal

-Praticar:
+Practice:

-- layout com HTML e CSS
+- HTML and CSS layout
-- uso de iframe
+- using iframes
-- navegação entre páginas
+- navigation between pages
-- criação de interface simulando dispositivos
+- creating an interface that simulates a mobile device

-## 🌐 Projeto online
+### 🌐 View the Project
 https://rafaribeirop.github.io/projeto-social/